Get insider access

 196 ms

 These earbuds have a great Bluetooth performance.
 While they support multi-device pairing, audio can't play simultaneously between devices.
-You need to turn the audio off on your first device before the other can play.
+You must turn the audio off on your first device before the other can play.
 They have high latency on PCs and mobile devices on their default setting but, fortunately, have a 'Low Latency' mode advertised to reduce audio lag.
 While this setting drastically lowers latency on iOS devices, PCs and Android devices still suffer from too much audio lag to game or watch videos comfortably.

 0